just4fun/hexo-blog/source/_posts/deploy-meaning-on-amazon-ec2.md

 $ ssh -i ~/.ssh/just4fun.pem root@your_amazon_server
 ```

-When we connect our server successfully, we should create a directory which contains the released files and  will be hosted via a web server:
+When we connect our server successfully, we should create a virtual host which will contains the released files:
 ```
 $ mkdir /var/www/just4fun
 ```
-Then copy directories and files to the directory which we created just now:
+Then copy directories and files to the virtual host which we created just now:
 ```
 /dist/client
 /dist/server